drew-worden/ai.c/README.md

 A powerful AI library written from scratch in C with no dependencies, designed to provide developers with a wide range of AI tools, constructs, and implementations for ultimate performance.

+> ai.c is currently in its very early stages as the bare bones are scaffolded out, features are added, and tests are written.
+Do not expect stable functionality.

 ## Getting Started

 To get started with ai.c, follow these steps: